Matican/gen_etl_data_to_db/ReadMe.md

-## mock_api.py is an API which generates random data in tuples, and ingest.py streams the data into PostgreSQL database using psycopg2.
+## mock_api.py is an API which generates random data in tuples, and ingest.py streams the data into PostgreSQL database.

 # User instruction
 - Create postgres database like [stream_test] below